mrkkrp/markkarpov.com/tutorial/megaparsec.md

     expected    = Set.singleton (Tokens (t:|[]))
 ```

-The `Tokens` data type constructor has nothing in common with the type
+The `Tokens` data constructor has nothing in common with the type function
-function `Tokens` that we have discussed previously.
-In fact, `Tokens` is
+`Tokens` that we discussed previously.
+In fact, `Tokens` is one of the
-one of constructors of `ErrorItem` and it is used to specify concrete
+constructors of `ErrorItem`, and it is used to specify a concrete sequence of
-sequence of tokens we expected to match.
+tokens we expected to match.

 ```
 λ> parseTest (char 'a' :: Parser Char) "b"